Need help with your OMATA?

 Q: What’s Fabian Cancellara’s involvement?

-A: He’s a trusted advisor, ambassador and our Chief Product Tester.
+A: He’s a trusted advisor, ambassador.
 If it’s good enough for Spartacus, well, it’s good enough for us.

 Q: Does the OMATA One have backlighting or illumination?